andkerr/andkerr.github.io/_TODO.md

 - Grace Murray Hopper (original programmer on the Harvard Mark |, found a bug!)

 Books
-- From Mathematics to Generic Programming
+- From Mathematics to Generic Programming, Alexander Stepanov & Daniel Rose
-- Elements of Programming
+- Elements of Programming, Alexander Stepanov & Paul McJones
+- Design and Evolution of C++, Bjarne Stroustrup